-In the House of Lords, on Tuesday, a motion by Lord HARDWICKE for suspending the standing orders fit favour of this bill was negatived after some dis-vasion.
-The object of the bill was to enlarge the supply of paper, which has been falling off for a considerable time, while the demand for it has increased.
-Scientific persons having turned their atto the matter, with a view to discovering substitute, a company had been established; and it was the object of this bill to sanction its being seemed on the principle of limited liability.-The was opposed by Lord Redesdale, who bjected to suspending the standing order which stiguires that every bill should be referred to a select Committee after being read a first time.
+the House of Lords, on Tuesday, a motion by 1 HARDWICKE for suspending the standing orders iderable time, while the demand for it has insed.
+Scientific persons having turned their ation to the matter, with a view to discovering e substitute, a company had been established; it was the object of this bill to sanction its being ned on the principle of limited liability .- The ion was opposed by Lord REDESDALE, who sted to suspending the standing order which tires that every bill should be referred to a select mittee after being read a first time.